 Despite these potential downsides of high-capacity systems, if you can justify the capacity investment and the organization’s performance demands are “normal” then one of the these systems is very compelling.
 And there will be many organizations that will need both a high performance all-flash array and a highly dense all-flash array.

-Sorting through all these options to help you determine which type of all-flash array is best for your organization is the goal of our upcoming webinar “The Bifurcation of the Flash Market“.
-Join us live on November 30, 2016 at 1:00 p.m.
-ET / 10:00 a.m.
-PT.
+Sorting through all these options to help you determine which type of all-flash array is best for your organization is the goal of our on demand webinar “The Bifurcation of the Flash Market“.